karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	$('.tabs').tabs({panelContainer: '#mainPanels'});

 Most of my plugins follow the same pattern.
 The real trick, as I mentioned before, is to keep plugins focused.
 As you start to write plugins, there'll likely be some discomfort about purpose.
-Each of your page will likely have unique needs and it might be tempting to write a large plugin for each.
+Each of your pages will likely have unique needs and it might be tempting to write a large plugin for each page.
 You can start this way, but try to refactor common code out into their own plugins.

 ### In This Chapter ###
-Over the last two chapter's we've seen the power of jQuery.
+Over the last two chapters we've seen the power of jQuery.
 Yet, for all its flexibility, the truth is that jQuery is an extremely simple and focused library.
 If you understand and remember the fundamentals - how the `$` can be used, understanding the relationship between a DOM element and its jQuery wrapper, and knowing what `this` means in a given context - then you'll easily master jQuery.
 It's a library worth knowing, not just because of how useful it is, but also because it showcases what a good library should be like - focused and simple, yet somehow easily extensible.
 Don't get overwhelmed though, since we did cover a lot of material.
 Start small and, at your own pace, move forward.